dingo35/brands/README.md

   Note that Eastron1P is for single phase Eastron meters, Eastron3P for Eastron three phase meters, and InvEastron is for Eastron three phase meter that is fed from below (inverted).
-  If MAINSMET is not <Disabled>, this setting appears:
+  If MAINSMET is not <Disabled>, these settings appear:
-  MAINSADR  Set the Modbus address for the kWh meter
+  MAINSADR  Set the Modbus address for the kWh meter GRID      (only appears when Sensorbox with CT’s is used)
+            3 or 4 wire
+  CAL	    Calibrate CT1.
+CT2 and CT3 will use the same cal value.
+	    6.0-99.9A	A minimum of 6A is required in order to change this value.
+            Hold both ▼and ▲ buttons to reset to default settings.

 EV METER      Set type of EV kWh meter (measures power and charged energy)
   <Disabled>  No EV meter connected.